 Keep the suits in line with their elements and Zodiac (Wands to Fire [Air] signs, Cups to Water signs, Swords to Air [Fire] signs, Pents to Earth signs).
 This will avoid confusion.
 The job of Zodiac signs is to help find out who the card might represent.
 So if you get a Queen/Cups, you might ask the querent, "Do you know a Scorpio?" and that might help you discover who the Queen/Cups represents in the spread.

 What the Zodiac is not intended to do is limit the Courts.
 Meaning that if your querent, a Leo, feels like a Queen/Swords, then there is no reason to insist that she can't be represented by that card.
 We are more than just our Sun Signs.
 Which is why we can be represented by a Knight/Pents in a spread even if we're not a Virgo.

 The Zodiac signs are, in short, simply a way of narrowing down who the card might represent when it's not otherwise clear.

 Learn the Court cards tarot card meanings and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.